 - Murano, Doug – Behold!: Oddities, Curiosities & Undefinable Wonders (Crystal Lake Publishing)

-Still… Behold! felt charmed from the beginning.
+Still… Behold! seemed charmed from the beginning.
 From the initial concept conceived by Doug Murano, to the captivating cover art by John Coulthart, to the quality stories written by some of today’s top talent, the book was a strong contender, albeit an underdog, and is very much deserving of this award.

 Congrats to Doug and all the other contributing authors and artists on this award-winning collaboration!